VPAC/superlinux/supercomputingwithlinux.md

 This is what sets the resources for an ANSYS job.
 It will not run without it.
 For the first 4 processors you only need to ask for aa_r+1, for every additional processor over 4 you need to ask for a single aa_r_hpc license as well.

-You should be now able to check your output file, OscillatingPlate.db.

-Two other ANSYS jobs you can launch and view results include pbs-script-pvm and pbs-cfx-benchmark.
+You should be now able to check your output file, `OscillatingPlate.db`.
+Two other ANSYS jobs you can launch and view results include `pbs-script-pvm` and `pbs-cfx-benchmark`.

 ## 3.9 Standard Job with License : Abaqus Finite Element Analysis